Dear Refraction readers:

 How often we speak of the arts - whether paintings, sculptures or movies - based on hearsay, rather than actual personal experience.
 In the ideological age we live in, we often project what we think we are seeing (the polar bear is white), rather than the reality of experiencing.
 We do not take seriously Lewis' commendation to "Look, Listen, Receive."
 We are not, as a culture, ready to step outside of our "comfort zones" to experience what others are sensing-to "step into someone else's shoes."
 So our cultural foundation is built more on projected ideological assumptions than on actual experiences.
 As my friend Bruce Herman tells me, using these principles of Lewis', "if you want to understand something, you need to be willing to 'stand under' it."

-My wife and I had a "polar bear" experience two summers ago in Rome.
+I had a "polar bear" experience two summers ago in Rome.
 We were "standing under" the famed Sistine Chapel in the Vatican, a masterpiece of human expression by Michelangelo.

 What we know of the Sistine Chapel has been reduced in our minds; we automatically picture God the Father reaching out toward Adam with his finger, or the central figure of Christ in "The Last Judgment" wall, a magnificently contorted figure of triumph.
 Here's how William E. Wallace, in his comprehensive and definitive book on Michelangelo, describes the Sistine Chapel: